-In the cavity under the Main Nozzle is the main jet burried way down in there.
-It's another one of those straightslot screwdriver jobs again.
-Pick the widest screwdrive that will fit the slot, secure the lower body casting from moving around and apply constant even pressure on the screwdrive to keep it from slipping and out it will come.
+In the cavity next to the Main Nozzle is the main jet buried way down in there.
+It's another one of those straight slot screwdriver jobs again.
+Pick the widest screwdriver that will fit the slot, secure the lower body casting from moving around and apply constant even pressure on the screwdriver to keep it from slipping and out it will come.
 If you should gall it up, buy a replacement.
 Again, annoying, but not too expensive.